pedro-stanaka/thanos/docs/components/tools.md

                                 detected maximum container or system memory.
       --compaction=1... ...
 Only blocks with these compaction levels will be replicated.
 Repeated flag.
+      --concurrency=1           The concurrency with which to replicate blocks from the source to the destination bucket.
       --enable-auto-gomemlimit  Enable go runtime to automatically limit memory consumption.
   -h, --help                    Show context-sensitive help (also try